MrAllenChan/QuizHero/docs/it4/it4_dap.md

 ### What we plan to improve during iteration 5.
 - Since we have already deployed our application on Heroku, we are ready for a beta release after we add some final features, finalize our code and web page styling.
-- We plan to add the following feature: instructors can easily share a link or a code for their students to access the student version of the slides; students can start the quiz before instructors indicate start on the instructor version of the slides.
+- We plan to add the following feature: instructors can easily share a link or a code for their students to access the student version of the slides; students cannot start the quiz until instructors indicate start on the instructor version of the slides.
 - Prepare for presentation and code review.